What are pesticides?

-Pesticides are poisons designed to kill and harm living organisms – and they achieve that very effectively.
-However, pesticides do not just harm the organisms that they are designed to control.
-Pesticides impact on non-target organisms, including people.
+Pesticides do not just harm the organisms that they are designed to control.
+They have a major impact on non-target organisms, including people.

-The World Health Organisation (WHO) estimates that over 350 000 people die every year from acute pesticide poisoning.
+The World Health Organisation (WHO) estimates that over 350,000 people die every year from acute pesticide poisoning.
 This figure does not include deaths from cancer or other chronic diseases caused by pesticide exposure.
-Furthermore, the WHO believes that long-term exposure may result in upwards of 750 000 people suffering from specific chronic defects and cancers each year.
+Furthermore, the WHO estimates that long-term exposure may result in upwards of 750,000 people suffering from specific chronic defects and cancers each year.
 This number refers to developing countries alone.
 Additionally, the Centre for Pesticide Suicide Prevention (CPSP) states that 15-20% of all suicides is by pesticide self-poisoning.

-There are many exposure routes for pesticides to take.
+There are many routes of exposure to pesticides.
 They are in the air we breathe, the water we drink and the food we consume.
 We can also come into contact with them by being close to areas where they are being used.
-Rural residents can suffer the effects of agricultural pesticide drift, and people in towns and cities can be exposed as a result of spraying in public spaces, and areas such as streets, pavements and public areas.
+Rural residents can suffer the effects of agricultural pesticide drift, and people in towns and cities can be exposed as a result of spraying in public spaces, and areas such as streets, pavements and parks.

 Pesticides are a drain on developing economies

-In addition, unfair trading arrangements, exploitative markets and irresponsible pesticide suppliers can drive small farmers into debt.
+In addition, unfair trading arrangements and exploitative markets can drive small farmers into debt.
 Pesticides can eat up around 60% of a smallholder cotton farmer’s income in West Africa.
 And harvests are often too meagre to generate enough cash to pay debts.

 Hazardous pesticides impose substantial costs on Governments and have catastrophic impacts on the environment, human health and society as a whole, implicating a number of human rights and putting certain groups at elevated risk of rights abuses .”

 As stated in a report to the Human Rights Council by the Special Rapporteur on the right to food: